ctrladiti/rental-price-recommender/files_usecase.md

 This script forms the **core modeling step** of your project pipeline.
 You can later use this trained model for predictions in your Streamlit UI.

 ---

-Let me know if you’d like to:

-- Switch to another regression algorithm (e.g., `RandomForestRegressor`)
-- Add cross-validation
-- Log metrics to a file or dashboard

----

-Here's a clean breakdown of your `train_model_comparision.py` script — it's a solid, extensible model benchmarking pipeline for your rental price prediction project.

 ---